 Credit Card Processing fee

 Charity receives (Credit Card)

 Will BT be earning any commission from the funds raised?

 No, BT will not make any money from donations made online through MyDonate.
 In addition, we will not be making any charges for our administration or transaction fees so 100 per cent of the donation (excluding credit/debit card fees) goes to the charity.

 MyDonate is a not-for-profit service from BT.
 It is part of the investment we make to the community.

-BT invests at least 1% of its corporate pre-tax profits in the community and environment every year.
-Our investment in society totalled just over £31.9m at the end of the financial year, March 2012.
-This equates to 1.5% of our pre-tax profits.
+BT invests at least one per cent of its corporate pre-tax profits in the community and environment every year.
+At the end of March 2013, BT’s investment in society amounted to just over £27m over the previous 12 months - a combination of direct funding and in-kind support.
+This equates to 1.12% of our pre-tax profits.

 Find out more about the work we do with charities around the world.

 You say you are a not-for-profit.
 Will you be earning any interest on donor’s money?